lockedata/content-revision-project/homepage.md

 #### Develop and grow
 ![](https://itsalocke.com/wp-content/uploads/2017/03/Mortar-Board-1.png)

-Invest in your staff to build a data science capability with less risk and cost.
+Eliminate risk and cost by investing in your staff.

 [Read more](https://itsalocke.com/build-internally/)